• Facebook

 Although I say nothing, I hear that haunting train whistle in the distance-the whistle that will call your precious daughter into her own life.
 I know what’s coming….who will leave, and whose heart will be on that track.

-When the time comes, I hope to once again hold your hand and wipe your tears.
+When the time comes, I hope to hold your hand and wipe your tears.

 I have faith you will find the strength to set her free.
 Finding that strength inside of yourself, you will give her the gift you never wanted to give and it will break your heart.

-Yet, you will see mothers who can’t let go; cripple their daughters, and steal their daughter’s chance of claiming a life they could call their own.
+Yet, you see mothers who can’t let go; cripple their daughters, and steal their daughter’s chance of claiming a life they can call their own.

 You will know the price those daughters pay is much too high.